Annuities: Types, Benefits, and Drawbacks Explained

 What You Should Know About Annuity

-In this article, we'll provide an overview of annuities and explain what you should know before you buy one.
+In this article, we'll provide an overview of annuities, breaking down their definition, mechanics, and various types.

 What is an annuity?